demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 For more details about the authentication used in this integration, see [Microsoft Integrations - Authentication](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication)

 ## Note
-The `message-search-alerts` command does not filter alerts of the `Office 365` provider because of API limitations.\
+- The `message-search-alerts` command does not filter alerts of the `Office 365` provider because of API limitations.\
 For more info, see: https://github.com/microsoftgraph/security-api-solutions/issues/56.
+- When using Alerts V2: only the following properties are supported as filters on the *Fetched incidents filter* parameter and *filter* argument: assignedTo, classification, determination, createdDateTime, lastUpdateDateTime, severity, serviceSource and status.
+As per [Microsoft's documentation](https://learn.microsoft.com/en-us/graph/api/security-list-alerts_v2?view=graph-rest-1.0&tabs=http#optional-query-parameters).

 ### Required Permissions
 Legacy Alerts: